 Community Futures Central Kootenay, in operation since 1985, aims to:

-- assist existing and new small businesses with training, loans, counselling and resources
+- Help new or existing businesses with training, loans, business counselling, and resources

 We help businesses to be successful and communities to be economically healthy.

 Community Futures Central Kootenay is part of the Pan Canadian Community Futures Group – a network of community economic development organizations across Canada.
 We are a non-profit customer service organization devoted to assisting local business in the region.

 Our mission is to facilitate and/or promote activities which will enhance the community economic environment in the Central Kootenay region through entrepreneurial development and the creation of small business initiatives.

 We offer support to both new and existing business.
 We have a variety of services to assist local entrepreneurs through all phases of their business.
 Our services include: